What are Production-Linked Incentive Schemes and How Will They Improve India’s Manufacturing Capacity?

 - IT hardware: The budget outlay for this scheme is INR 73.25 billion (US$984.68 million).

-- Food processing: Approved with an outlay of INR 109 billion (US$1.47 billion), the main implementing agency of this scheme is the Ministry of Food Processing.
-The ensuing benefits from the PLI scheme in this sector are expected to trickle down further to the farmers and help harness the massive employment generation potential in the sector.
-Products like ready to eat / ready to cook, marine products, fruits and vegetables, honey, desi ghee, mozzarella cheese, organic eggs and poultry meat etc. will be included.
+Approved with an outlay of INR 109 billion (US$1.47 billion), the main implementing agency of this scheme is the Ministry of Food Processing.
+The ensuing benefits from the PLI scheme in this sector are expected to trickle down to farmers and help harness the massive employment generation potential in the sector.

-- Medical devices: The Indian Government has identified medical devices as a priority sector for the flagship ‘Make in India’ program and is committed to strengthening the manufacturing ecosystem.
+The Indian Government has identified medical devices as a priority sector for the flagship ‘Make in India’ program and is committed to strengthening the manufacturing ecosystem.
 The PLI phase one of this scheme has been completed and phase two has been announced.
-The eligible medical device segments under this scheme include
+The eligible medical device segments under this scheme include:

 - Cancer care / radiotherapy: Brachytherapy systems, rotational cobalt machine, radiotherapy simulation systems, linear accelerator (linac), proton therapy system, etc.